mikebywater/promotionwars/index.md

 ![Roadmap](images/Roadmap.png)

-You can track the milestones in the github project and submit issues to report bugs or suggest features.
+You can track the milestones in the [Github project](https://github.com/mikebywater/promotionwars/projects/2) and submit issues to report bugs or suggest features.

 ## Development Blog